 - Recruited athletes will need a score to share with coaches.
 Saying, “I haven’t tested yet” could raise a red flag with a coach, especially senior year.

 Once you have a baseline score, you can create a test prep plan to maximize those scores for scholarships, merit monies, and possible out of state tuition waivers.
+Many people think that test scores have to be finalized BEFORE applying.
+Not true!
+You can still work to raise your scores even after applications are sent in.

 What are some special circumstances that would create the need for earlier ACT and SAT testing?
 Ask yourself these questions to see if any apply.